 Dworkin went on to reveal that once they found Luna, there was a weird sort of skepticism that came into play.
 “It’s funny, but we were thinking, ‘wait, this guy is so good, why isn’t he a star already?’ but then you realize that you’ve gotten in on the ground floor of making him a star.
 He’s just been a hidden treasure until now and I don’t think I’m exaggerating when I say that he’ll be a star very soon once people get wind of how good he is.”

-While the show is set against the backdrop of soccer, the producers want viewers to know that the sport angle of the show shouldn’t be a hindrance to those who aren’t fans of the game, with Beattie pointing out that, “Soccer is more a backdrop on the show.
+While the show has the component of soccer in it, the producers want viewers to know that the sport angle of the show shouldn’t be a hindrance to those who aren’t fans of the game, with Beattie pointing out that, “Soccer is more a backdrop on the show.
 The characters happen to be in that world.
 We have a couple episodes where there are practices and some where there is a game, but there’s more about Tony with his family and Tony with the CIA.
-If you like soccer you’re going to get some, but if you don’t it’s definitely not a hindrance to enjoying the show.”
+If you like soccer you’re going to get some, but if you don’t, it’s definitely not a hindrance to enjoying the show.”

 The timing of the show, which hits the air just after the World Cup, was part planning and part happy coincidence.
 “We were aware of this when we first started working on the show and planning out the premiere timeframe that this could work out this way,” says Dworkin. ”but the real initiative was the fact that the awareness and the fan base of soccer is growing very rapidly.
 So, no, riding the way of the World Cup certainly doesn’t hurt, but it wasn’t the major reason we incorporated it into this series.”